 We’ve all gone through that process to some degree.
 After doing it too many times, we realize it’s too difficult, it never lasts, and when it ends, it ends in pain.
 At some point, we say “screw it” and just decide to be ourselves and settle with the results.
 If somebody likes it, cool; and if they don’t, cool.
-I mean fuck them, but cool.
+I mean screw them, but cool.

 In the real world, it’s not always clear if somebody likes us.
 And if they do, it’s even harder to know exactly why they like us.
 On social media, however, we’re provided with much more clarity.
-The “like” button gives us exact information: who is liking what, when they liking it, and how often.
+The “like” button gives us exact information: who is liking what, when they are liking it, and how often.

 When the patterns aren’t so clear, it becomes more challenging.
 If somebody likes a decent amount of your posts and there doesn’t seem to be anything correlated amongst the posts, it could mean a number of things.
 They could just like a lot of posts in general and not really care about yours in particular, they might really like you and not want to be too egregious about it, or anything in between.

 Whatever the case, it feels good when somebody likes a post.
 When we get a lot of likes on a particular post, we notice.
 This type of immediate feedback affects how we post in the future.
 We can look at newspapers as an example of how this can play out.

 In the past, newspapers like The New York Times and The Guardian would distribute their issues solely in print.
 In order to read certain articles, people would have to buy that day’s paper, or a subscription.
 There weren’t any stand-alone articles, and there was no line of direct, reliable feedback on specific articles.
 The publication had to hold its reputation on honest journalism and strong writing and editing, through and through.
 That’s what would sell more papers.